maxx1128/Front-end-Developer-Interview-Questions/README.md

   * [Advantages:](http://buildnewgames.com/compiling-to-javascript/) static and strong typing which help maintainability in large codebases, easier debugging, static analysis for better organization.
   * Disadvantages: adds an extra step in compiling, lower performance speed, added complexity if the new syntax isn't fully understood.
 * What tools and techniques do you use debugging JavaScript code?
+  * My most used technique to debugging Javascript is simply using console.log to keep track of expected values and operations through the browser and spot any errors.
+This recently helped me debug an issue with a component that was supposed to fix an element on certain screen positions by telling me how and when the conditions to trigger it were being missed.
+Otherwise I use [JSHint](http://jshint.com/) as an external checker.
 * What language constructions do you use for iterating over object properties and array items?
 * Explain the difference between mutable and immutable objects.
   * What is an example of an immutable object in JavaScript?